 With regards to emergencies, "Land as Soon as Practical" means that a return to the home base airport (21D) is recommended.
 "Land as Soon as Possible" means a landing at the nearest suitable airport or landing site is recommended, and return to the base airport should not be prioritized.

 This manual's reference airspeeds are in NAUTICAL MILES PER HOUR (KTS/KIAS).
-For airspeeds indicated in STATUTE MILES PER HOUR (MPH), see other manual.

 Revision History